 Stockport Academy has a zero tolerance to bullying.
-Our Peer Mentors together with the Student Council played a major role in us achieving the BIG Anti-Bullying Award in 2013.
-In 2014 our Student Council members received a Diana Award for their anti-bullying work, while our Anti-Bullying Ambassadors received the same award in 2015 and 2016.
+Our Peer Mentors together with the Student Council played a major role in us achieving the BIG Anti-Bullying Award.
+Our Student Council and Anti-Bullying Ambassadors have received the Diana Award over several years for their work in combating bullying.

 Our students have access to the SHARP (School Help Advice Reporting Page) system, a confidential way for reporting bullying, to access the SHARP system please follow the link below: